fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 _Google Cloud Internet2 Egress Waiver_

-For members of Internet2 in the Higher Education category, GC offers an waiver for data egress fees.
+For members of Internet2 in the Higher Education category, GC offers a waiver for data egress fees.
 You can find more details and fill out the waiver form here:
 - [https://support.google.com/cloud/answer/7476636?hl=en](https://support.google.com/cloud/answer/7476636?hl=en)

 **Access to the Google Cloud virtual machines**